-The workers should never be exploited under any condition and the wages should be proportional to the work done, with higher pay for increased efficiency.
+The workers should never exploit under any condition and the wages should be proportional to the work done, with higher pay for increased efficiency.

-Proper planning and implementation of developed machineries and improvised techniques increase workers’ efficiency and reduces exhaustion.
+Proper planning and implementation of developed machinery and improvised techniques increase workers’ efficiency and reduce exhaustion.